 The lack of a comprehensive integrated assessment of the economics of food systems contributes to the difficulty of motivating a transition to sustainable, healthy, resilience-building food systems.
 The Commission’s work must address not only the standard economics of food, and the sustainability challenge, but emerging vulnerabilities and system-level risks.

 The COVID-19 pandemic has created many disruptions to life as we were accustomed to living it.
 We have learned that our consumer economies are vulnerable to pervasive negative side-effects from even a planned, life-saving temporary suspension of ordinary activity.

 - In data-rich economies like the United States, we have seen 45 million people file for unemployment insurance in just 13 weeks—a level of unemployment not seen since the 1930s, during the Great Depression.

-- At least half of all households have suffered a decline in wages.
+- Almost half of all US households have suffered a decline in wages.

 - It is estimated 2.7 billion workers around the world have been affected by pandemic-related shutdown measures (4 of every 5 workers), with the potential for permanent loss of nearly 200 million jobs.

 - Most urgently of all—while mass quarantine and social distancing measures are necessary to save lives—hunger has rapidly expanded.